ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/Tables/Jaguar (Exclusives).md

-﻿# List of exclusive Atari Jaguar titles.
+﻿# List of exclusive Jaguar titles.

-> *Last updated on February 10, 2024*
+> *Last updated on February 12, 2024*

 _Platform exclusivity refers to the status of a video game being developed for and released only on the specified platform._